jundalisay/spblist/content/en/material/principles/intro/chapter-03.md

 ### The Superphysics Naming Convention for Particles

-To make Physics easier to understand, we create a naming system based on the 5 Elements of Aether, Graviton, Electromagnetism, Weak, and Strong Forces, which we rename into Aether, Spacetime, Radiant, Transformative, and Material.
+To make Physics easier to understand, we create a naming system based on the 5 Elements of Aether, Graviton, Electromagnetism, Weak, and Strong Forces, which we rename into Aether, Spacetime, Radiant, Convertible, and Material.

 We replace the following Physics names with Superphysics ones: